Medical Malpractice Attorneys in Kansas City

 Sometimes, the mishandling of medical records can even cause surgery to be done on the completely wrong person.
 In cases like this, it is obvious to see how the surgical team’s negligence caused harm to the patient.

 Anesthesia error goes along with surgery.
-Anesthesia, for those who aren’t familiar, are the drugs that stop a patient from feeling anything during their surgery.
+Anesthesia uses drugs that stop a patient from feeling anything during their surgery.
 With these powerful drugs, the patient’s response to the anesthesia has to be monitored very closely.

 There have been cases where patients have died from an overdose of anesthesia.
 Some patients have not been given enough and woken up during surgery.
 It is the anesthesiologist’s job to ensure that these things do not happen.
 If they fail to do so, it may be medical malpractice.

 Childbirth can lead to a number of complications.
 Both the mother and the child can suffer lifelong consequences and even death if things go wrong.
 If harm is caused to either patient by the incompetence of a doctor, then it may be medical malpractice.
-Examples include failure to monitor the baby’s oxygen intake or the mother’s blood loss.
+Examples include failure to monitor the baby in utero or the mother’s blood loss.

 Environmental errors are a rare form of medical malpractice, but they do happen.
 They occur when harm is caused by the environment of the hospital or medical facility.
-This could include things like unsanitary conditions causing an infection.
+This could include things like exposure to bacteria from the ventilator system or machines used during surgery leading to infection.

 Doctors rely on medical devices and tools to help them administer treatments.
 If one of these products fails and causes damage to a patient, this is a type of medical malpractice.